 About

-Dian Zhong is a postdoctoral research and teaching fellow at the Hoover Institution.
-She is a member of the Hoover History Lab, focusing on the comparative histories among developing countries during the twentieth century.
+Dian Zhong is a research fellow at the Hoover Institution and a member of the Hoover History Lab, focusing on the comparative histories of developing countries during the twentieth century.
+In addition to her Hoover appointment, Zhong also teaches courses at Stanford University.
+Previously, Zhong was a lecturer in Portuguese at Beijing Foreign Studies University and a teaching and research assistant at the School of Government, Peking University.

 Read More